Snowflake-Labs/snowpark-extensions/README.md

 - **Implicit Session Extensions** - Helper utilities for Session to simplify setup and configuration

 By leveraging implicits, these extensions provide overlayed APIs without requiring changes to existing Snowpark imports or references.

+In some situations, some functions is easier to implement by registering some SQL or Javascript UDFs.
+You can find the code for some of them [at the scripts folder](https://github.com/Snowflake-Labs/snowpark-extensions/tree/main/scripts)

 ## Usage